kayakiranh/.NET-FacePlusPlus-V3-/README.md

 # Why :
 Face++ company doesnt have c# support nowly.

+# IDE :
+Visaul Studio 2013 or Visual Studio 2015.
+Need Entity Framework 4.5 for web apps.(you can downgrade)

 # How To Use :
 1 - Download full files.

 2 - Be member to Face++ (https://www.faceplusplus.com/)

 3 - Create app from Face++ Console.
 Copy apikey and apisecret.

 4 - Change FacePP.Service > ApiService.cs > UserInfo Area

         //for console/windows form